-The adopted business policies and procedures enable the obligor to effectively manage risks, focusing efforts on those areas of operation that are most susceptible to various forms of abuse in the context of preventing money laundering and terrorist financing.
+The adopted business policies and procedures enable the obligor to effectively manage risks, focusing efforts on those areas of operation that are most susceptible to various forms of abuse in the context of preventing money laundering, terrorist financing and the financing of the proliferation of weapons of mass destruction.
 The greater the risk, the more control measures need to be applied.
 In this regard, at the obligor's level, it is necessary to implement policies and procedures for actions and measures to prevent and detect money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction.

-Actions and measures to prevent money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction l) knowledge of the customer and monitoring of their business (hereinafter: customer due diligence);
+Actions and measures to prevent money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction

-In performing their registered activities, obligors must act in accordance with the obligations provided by the Law in the area of detecting and preventing money laundering and terrorist financing and are obliged to ensure compliance with the prescribed measures and activities at all levels, so that the entire business of the obligor is conducted in compliance with the law.
+In performing their registered activities, obligors must act in accordance with the obligations provided by the Law in the area of detecting and preventing money laundering, terrorist financing and financing of proliferation of weapons of mass destruction and are obliged to ensure compliance with the prescribed measures and activities at all levels, so that the entire business of the obligor is conducted in compliance with the law.